Skip to main content

 Identifying and Managing Triggers

-Creating a relapse prevention plan helps manage these triggers.
-Steps include:
+Creating a relapse prevention plan before exiting one of our programs helps manage these triggers.
+Steps that we walk our clients through include:

 Having a plan reduces the risk of impulsive decisions when faced with temptation.